Al-Hassan Ag Abdoul Aziz: Northern Mali conflict

 Ansar Dine and al-Qaeda in the Islamic Maghreb (AQMI) held military control over Timbuktu during April 2012 to January 2013.
 Ansar Dine and AQMI created what they called a religious police force, a morals brigade and an Islamic tribunal, which severely punished locals disobeying the Ansar Dine/AQMI rules, with imprisonment, unfair trials, flogging, torture and the destruction of religious objects.
-Al-Hassan allegedly joined Ansar Dine in early 2012 and by May 2012 had become a member of the religious police.
-Al-Hassan also allegedly cooperated with the Islamic tribunal, knowing, according to the Prosecution at the ICC, that the tribunal operated unfairly, and participated in carrying out the tribunal's punishments and in the destruction of Muslim mausoleums in Timbuctoo.
-Al-Hassan allegedly participated in a program of forced marriages that effectively rendered Timbuktu women and girls as sexual slaves.
+Al-Hassan joined Ansar Dine in early 2012 and by May 2012 had become a member of the religious police.
+Al-Hassan also cooperated with the Islamic tribunal, knowing, according to the Prosecution at the ICC, that the tribunal operated unfairly, and participated in carrying out the tribunal's punishments and in the destruction of Muslim mausoleums in Timbuktu.
+Al-Hassan participated in a program of forced marriages that effectively rendered Timbuktu women and girls as sexual slaves.

 ICC case

-The Prosecutor of the ICC, in light of her investigation in Mali, argues that al-Hassan's actions during 2012 and 2013 constitute part of the systematic policy of an organisation against the civilian population of Timbuktu, and that he individually, together with others, via others, and by giving orders or encouragements, is penally responsible for crimes against humanity and war crimes.
+The Prosecutor of the ICC, in light of her investigation in Mali, argued that al-Hassan's actions during 2012 and 2013 constituted part of the systematic policy of an organisation against the civilian population of Timbuktu, and that he individually, together with others, via others, and by giving orders or encouragements, was penally responsible for crimes against humanity and war crimes.